devbisme/skidl/docs/_posts/2017-02-17-dont-replicate-automate.markdown

 until I die.
 But not of boredom!

 Are there shortcomings in my technique?
-Of course (and I'll correct them in a future blog post), but I didn't show the production-ready code because it would obscure the primary point of using SKiDL:
+Of course (and I'll correct them in a future blog post), but I wanted to keep the code simple so it wouldn't distract from the primary point of using SKiDL:

 **Automation is pretty good stuff.
 (We should do more of it.)**